lerndevops/labs/kube/services/README.md

-## What is Service
+## What is Service in kubernetes ?

-> Service: A Kubernetes Service that identifies a set of Pods using label selectors.
-Unless mentioned otherwise, Services are assumed to have virtual IPs only routable within the cluster network.
+> In Kubernetes Service that identifies a set of Pods using label selectors.

+> Services are assumed to have virtual IPs only routable within the cluster network.